pranayga/expl0ring_V8/docs/cpp_intro.md

 * (Optional) | A lot of people told me to read [Effective Modern C++](amazon.com/Effective-Modern-Specific-Ways-Improve/dp/1491903996), while finally proved very helpful here.
 I recommend everyone to read up on Chapters 1,2,3 & 5.
 * (Optional) | [The C++ Programming Language, Fourth Edition](https://learning.oreilly.com/library/view/the-c-programming/9780133522884/ch23.html#ch23) - Chapter 23

 I highly recommend reading the first two readings before moving ahead.
-Now let's take a look at few new features and then we'll circle back to the things we initially didn't understand well.
+Now let's take a look at a few new features and then we'll circle back to the things we initially didn't understand well.

 ### Rvalues-Lvalues, Rvalue References & Perfect Forwarding

-Rvalues Lvalues have secretly existed since long in C++.
-While the definition of Rvalues and Lvalues is a little trickly, you can identify them as:
+Rvalues Lvalues have secretly existed for a long in C++.
+While the definition of Rvalues and Lvalues is a little tricky, you can identify them as:
 * **Rvalues**: Objects that usually have named aliases and live in memory.
-* **Lvalues**: Temporary objects usually created for computation, assignment or return (usually unamed).
+* **Lvalues**: Temporary objects usually created for computation, assignment, or return (usually unnamed).

 I agree that there are a ton of usually(s) here, but these are dependent on multiple things and is determined during compile time.
 To add to that, this can be cased with operators like `std::move` etc. So when in doubt, ask the compiler.

-I went ahead and expiremented different kinds of move scemantics.
+I went ahead and experimented with different kinds of move semantics.
 However, they are not strictly related to V8 and more of a general concept.
-If you're interested, checkout my experiments on [Move constructors and assignment operators](https://github.com/pranayga/expl0ring_V8/tree/master/Cpp/rvalue_references).
+If you're interested, check out my experiments on [Move constructors and assignment operators](https://github.com/pranayga/expl0ring_V8/tree/master/Cpp/rvalue_references).

-As far as knowledge for C++'s usage of these constructs is concerened, I recommend viewing these links (in order):
+As far as knowledge for C++'s usage of these constructs is concerned, I recommend viewing these links (in order):

 * The Cherno -> Channel with a great C++ playlist.
   * [lvalues and rvalues in C++](https://www.youtube.com/watch?v=fbYknr-HPYE)